 The Hidden Costs Everyone Forgets

 2. Special Assessments Risk: WaterColor’s infrastructure is older and more extensive (sidewalks, street lighting, the elaborate beach club complex).
-Special assessments for capital improvements can—and do—hit homeowners.
+Special assessments for capital improvements can hit homeowners.
 Watersound, being newer and less developed, has lower infrastructure maintenance costs but isn’t immune.
+Under Florida Statute 720, HOAs must follow specific procedures before levying special assessments.

-3. Property Taxes: WaterColor properties typically see tax rates around 1.1%–1.25% due to different taxing district assessments compared to some Watersound areas.
-On a $4M home, that’s a $4,000–$6,000 annual difference.
+3. Property Taxes: WaterColor properties typically see tax rates around 1.1% to 1.25% due to different taxing district assessments compared to some Watersound areas.
+On a $4M home, that’s a $4,000 to $6,000 annual difference.

 4. The St. Joe Club Membership (The “Optional” Fee That Isn’t): Technically, St. Joe Club membership is optional for both communities.
 Practically?
-In Watersound Beach, it’s socially mandatory if you want to access the Shark’s Tooth Golf Club, Camp Creek Golf Club, and the Watersound Beach Club amenities.
-Current initiation fees range from $60,000–$75,000 (waitlists common), plus monthly dues starting around $600+.
-In WaterColor, the built-in Beach Club access makes St. Joe Club membership less critical, though some residents join anyway for golf privileges.
+In Watersound Beach, it’s socially mandatory if you want to access the Shark’s Tooth Golf Club, Camp Creek Golf Club, the newest Third Golf Course, the Watersound Beach Club and Camp Creek Club amenities.
+Current initiation fees are $75,000, plus monthly dues starting around $1,200+.
+In WaterColor, the built-in Beach Club access makes St. Joe Club membership less critical, though some residents join for golf privileges.

 Annual carrying costs reality check (excluding mortgage):